Indemos/Distribution/README.md

 1. When there is no requirement to have millions of nodes, it's possible to implement `ICommunicator` and use sockets with Message Pack or Flat Buffers for much efficient performance.
 2. Peer service discovery is encapsulated inside of the `Beacon` class.
 When needed, it's easy to override any of its method or implement `IBeacon` to use it with `Consul` or some other tool.
-3. Switching from direct reflectino to compiled delegates for better performance is on the roadmap.
+3. Switching from direct reflection to compiled delegates for better performance is on the roadmap.